psidnell/ofexport2/doc/templates/README.md

 The tool has searched all the projects for those that have the exact name "ofexport2" (-pn specifies project name).
 For any project that matches it shows all the items directly above it (in this case my "Home" folder) and any items beneath it.

-The "-pn" specifies a filter (project name) and the text after it ('ofexport2') is it's argument.
+The "-pn" specifies a filter (by project name) and the text after it ('ofexport2') is it's argument.
 The single quotes around the argument aren't strictly necessary here but stop bash from attempting to interpret the contents.
-It's good practice to put single quotes around filter arguments since in more advanced examples they're going to contain spaces and all manner of characters from the 2nd row of your keyboard that would otherwise get bash very excited indeeed.
+It's good practice to put single quotes around filter arguments since in more advanced examples they're going to contain spaces and all manner of special characters that would otherwise confuse bash.

 ### Filtering ###

+Advanced queries can be assembled with filters:

 - Filters are expressions used to limit what Folders, Projects, Tasks or Contexts appear in the output.
 - Filters can be simple like a text search.
 - Filters can be complex expressions that make use of various attributes of an item.
 - Filters can either include items of interest or exclude unwanted items.
+- Filters can select a node, or a node and all those beneath it.
 - Any number of filters can be used.
 - Filters are executed in order, each filter is run on the results of the last, thus filters can only reduce what appears in the output.